August 2009

 that the summer is finally here, even though I looked forward to the

 opportunity while I was at work and couldn't go anywhere.
-Or
+Our

 I played

-music all summer with a variety of people and instruments, and the
+music all summer with a variety of people and instruments, with an

-emphasis was on "play" and on friendships.
+emphasis on "play".
 I worked with a four

 piece band called Night